Panko bread crumbs are the perfect crunchy addition to casseroles, fried foods, and anything that you want to add a crispy crust to!

 Panko bread crumbs are processed in differently than regular ones, resulting shard-like flakes of bread crumbs rather than tiny grains.

-According to the Hawaiian-Tribune, When panko bread crumbs are made in factory, they are actually cooked with an electric current rather than being baked!
+Fun Fact: According to the Hawaiian-Tribune, When panko bread crumbs are made in a factory, they are actually cooked with an electric current rather than being baked!
 They do this to make sure that the bread doesn’t brown, but toasts perfectly.
 Cool right?

 How to Make Panko Bread Crumbs